Henry I of Schwerin: Life

 Henry was the fourth son of Gunzelin I, who had been invested with the County of Schwerin by Henry the Lion.
 In 1185, his father died and his eldest brother Helmold I inherited the county.
 In 1194, Helmold abdicated, and power was shared by Henry and his elder brother Gunzelin II.

 After the fall of Henry the Lion, Denmark gained supremacy in Northern Germany and on the southern coast of the Baltic Sea.
 The Kings of Denmark gradually expanded their influence southwards.
 In 1208, when the brothers had a dispute with one of their vassals, King Valdemar II of Denmark used this as an excuse to seize their territory.
 In 1214, they were allowed to return, provided they recognized Valdemar II as their liege lord.
 Valdemar II also decided that sister Oda should marry his illegitimate son Niels, Count of Halland.
 Half of the territory of Schwerin was given to Niels as his dowry.

-in 1221 while Henry I was away participating in the Fifth Crusade, both his brother Gunzelin II and his brother-in-law Nicholas died.
+In 1221 while Henry I was away participating in the Fifth Crusade, both his brother Gunzelin II and his brother-in-law Nicholas died.
 Valdemar II took up the guardianship of his grandson Niels, Count of Northern Halland and appointed his nephew Albert II, Count of Weimar-Orlamünde as governor.
 In a deed dated 28 February, he confirmed his grandson's ownership of half of Schwerin.
 Henry returned from his crusade in 1223.
 He negotiated with Valdemar II about a return of his possessions, but nothing came of it and Henry I decided to take drastic action.

 In the night from 6 to 7 May 1223, he abducted Valdemar II and his son Valdemar the Younger from the Danish island of Lyø, near Funen, where Valdemar was resting without his bodyguard, after he had been hunting.
 Henry I took his prisoners by boat to the German coast.
 As Schwerin was occupied by Danish troops, he hid his prisoners in Lenzen in Brandenburg, and later in the tower of the castle in Dannenberg.
-This tower was named Waldemar Tower, after the prisoner.
+This tower was named Waldemar Tower (Waldermarturm), after the prisoner.
 After Henry I had reconquered the County of Schwerin in 1225, the prisoners were moved to Schwerin Castle.